fleek-network/fleek-network-docs/docs/node/install.md

 The installation process is long, as it compiles the application binary for us from the source code.

 🌈 Here's the output when successful!
-Note, that the output might differ slightly from time of writting.
+Note, that the output might differ slightly from time of writing.

 ```sh
     Finished release [optimized] target(s) in 11m 22s